Accelerate progress towards a net zero world

 Key Activities

 The Low Voltage Power Quality (LVPQ) project aims to test a range of devices that can restore power quality and boost network capacity.
-Power quality is impacted by new demands on the network including low carbon technologies (LCTs).
-Conventional reinforcement takes time and may not always be the most economical solution.
-Therefore, alongside flexibility, we need a suite of technology-based solutions to address these power quality issues including harmonics, voltage and phase imbalance.
+Power quality is impacted by new demands on the network including Low Carbon Technologies (LCTs), which can cause issues with harmonics, voltage, and phase balance.
+Conventional reinforcement solutions take time and may not always be the most economical solution.
+Therefore, alongside flexibility, we need a suite of technology-based solutions to address these power quality issues.

-Testing will occur at the Power Networks Demonstration Centre (PNDC) and in SSEN’s network areas.
+Testing of these will occur at the Power Networks Demonstration Centre (PNDC) and in SSEN’s network areas.
 The project will also develop the processes for the rapid assessment, selection and installation of the most appropriate solutions.
-The project has decided to focus on the impact Heat Pumps (HP) will have on the network, especially when added as a retrofit heating system to older homes.
+The project has decided to focus on the impact of heat pumps on the network, especially when added as a retrofit heating system to older homes.

 Expected Benefits